ehcache/sizeof/README.md

 What is this?
 -------------

-Simply by being on your application's classpath, ehcache-sizeofengine will automagically be picked up by Ehcache.
+Simply by being on your application's classpath, ehcache-sizeofengine will automagically be picked up by [Ehcache](http://www.ehcache.org).
-It replaces the SizeOfEngine implementation that ships with Ehcache with the EhcacheSizeOfEngine implementation of this project, which lets you control what is then being sized.
+It replaces the SizeOfEngine implementation that ships with Ehcache (2.8.0 onwards) with the EhcacheSizeOfEngine implementation of this project, which lets you control what is then being sized.

 Using existing filter configurators
 -----------------------------------